washingtonpost/docker-mongodb/README.md

 * replica set for high availability (both mongodb and configdb)
 * sharding for easy scale out (mongos)
 * Authentication and authorization of client requests
+* Automatic backups every 10 minutes
+* Automatic removal of old backups
+* Simple and safe cluster upgrade process that includes health checks to avoid an outage
+* High speed replacement of servers using the previous snapshot to bootstrap new servers
+* Optional: Comprehensive Datadog monitors including server health, replication lag, and missing backups

 # Quick Start
 To use this project do the following: